KirstieJane/STEMMRoleModels/ApplicationEssay.md

 # Application Essay

-## Challenge 1

-Summary of new app idea: (max 500 words).
+**Summary of new app idea: (max 500 words).
 You should consider how your app meets the aims of the challenge.
 How does it empower or support women in STEMM?
 What about the app is novel - what does it offer that is not already available?
-What experience/skills do you/your team possess that could help bring the app to life?
+What experience/skills do you/your team possess that could help bring the app to life?**

 Women are underrepresented as speakers at conferences even when taking into account the lower base rate of women working in STEMM fields [1].
 Many explanations have been suggested to explain this paucity; implicit bias likely plays a role, and imposter syndrome may prevent women from applying or promoting themselves, but, more simply, selection committees simply do not know whom to contact outside the “usual suspects”.